Children : witnesses and victims of intimate partner violence

-If they report IPV (or violence against themselves) and refuse to see an abusive parent, children may not be believed and, in some situations, may be perceived as «alienated».
-They may then be forced to maintain contact with an abusive parent, which becomes a significant revictimization for a child already traumatized by the violence.
+If they report IPV (or violence against themselves) or refuse to see an abusive parent, children may not be believed and, in some situations, may be perceived as alienated from the abuser.
+They may then be forced to maintain contact with an abusive parent, which becomes a significant revictimization for a child who is already traumatized by the violence.

 Children are also at risk of facing negative views and prejudices about IPV.
 Some children, boys in particular, may fear becoming violent because they have been repeatedly exposed to this stereotypical image of boys whose fathers were violent.

 In order to help a child who was exposed to IPV, the first step is to support the victim in regaining control over their life.
 We must believe victims and their children, put in place effective means to improve their safety, and take into account the presence of IPV and family violence in all interventions.
 We can help restore the power relationship between the child and the victim by ensuring that we do not exercise undue power in the relationship with the victim, by avoiding judging them in their parental capacities and by validating that the victim is worthy of their love, respect and trust.

 The recovery of an exposed child can also be fostered by remaining available to them, by providing a space for self-expression, by offering comfort, pleasure and respite, or simply by taking care of them.
 It is important to remember, however, that the non-violent parent is the best person to help a child, and that whereas a family member, friend or worker can help, they should be careful not to take their place.